 Koala Thermal Drone Survey

-Biodiverse Environmental were engaged by Seymour Whyte Constructions to undertake a thermal drone survey to detect koala presence within bushland along Rifle Range Road in October 2022 prior to vegetation clearing works.
-The thermal drone survey was undertaken before sunrise to maximise temperature differences between the bodies of koalas (and other fauna) and the surrounding canopy.
+Biodiverse Environmental was engaged by Seymour Whyte Constructions to undertake a thermal drone survey to detect the presence of koalas within bushland at Pimpama, Queensland, prior to vegetation clearing works commencing.
+The thermal drone survey was undertaken before sunrise to maximise temperature differences between the thermal signatures of fauna (i.e. koalas) and the surrounding canopy.

 Drones are a rapidly emerging tool to support the detection of species (such as koalas) that can be difficult to detect when completing surveys on foot.
-When paired with thermal sensors, drones detect the differences in brightness between a koala’s thermal signature and their surrounding environment.
+When paired with thermal sensors, drones can detect the differences in brightness between a koala’s thermal signature and the surrounding environment.